Jeffreydne/weather-dashboard/README.md

 ```
 ## Usage

-This webstie is designed to help a user easily find the current weather, as well as a 5 day forecast in a city of thier choosing.
-Once they have searched for weather in a city, that cities data will be cached and that city will be presented to the user in the future so they won't have to search again.
+This webstie is designed to help a user easily find the current weather, as well as a 5 day forecast in a city of their choosing.
+Once they have searched for weather in a city, that city's data will be cached and that city will be presented to the user in the future so they won't have to search again.

-XXXXXXXXXXXXXX- the below screenshot needs to be taken and stored in the assets/img folder
 ![ alt text](./assets/images/weather-dashboard-screenshot.png)
 ---